dbrabyn/tidy-admin-menu/readme.txt

 This plugin:

 * Does not collect any user data
-* Does not use cookies (only sessionStorage for the Show All toggle state)
+* Does not use cookies or persistent storage
 * Stores settings in your WordPress database only
 * Checks GitHub for plugin updates (no personal data is transmitted)